 - Blogs and Blogging – I follow several history blogs and research my posts via means listed in this article

 - Books – I have a large personal history book library that is sorted chronologically and also thematically – also see historic fiction and historic non-fiction

 - Costume Dramas – I’m not a huge fan but watch an occasional one.
 I did enjoy The Lost Prince about the youngest son of King George V and Queen Mary

-- Documentaries – I always watch history documentaries narrated by a plethora of notable historians – anything presented by Lucy Worsley, Helen Castor and Janina Ramirez are a must-see for me
+- Documentaries – I always watch history documentaries narrated by a plethora of notable historians – anything presented by Lucy Worsley, Helen Castor and Janina Ramirez is a must-see for me

 - Genealogy – researching my family history gave me the passion to study for a history degree.
 Read my first family history post here.